Ideal Target Clients and Why Chasing The Wrong Customers Waste Time, Money, and Energy

 In a recent Selling Power survey of B2B sales leaders, only:

-The Right Customers Drive Profitable Growth
+The Right Target Customers Drive Profitable Growth

-Conversely, high performing sales reps ruthlessly focus on ideal target customers who fit their ideal target client profile where they know they will win the majority of the time.
+Conversely, we know from sales rep assessment simulation data that high performing sales reps ruthlessly focus on ideal target customers where they know they will win the majority of the time.
+High performing sales teams:

 The Definition of Bad Customers